-The Epilepsy Foundation has published a statement recommending that switches involving generic medications should not be made without the permission of the doctor and the patient.
 If you do have seizures or other bad effects due to taking a generic seizure medicine, you or your doctor should report the problem to the FDA through its MedWatch program.

 Most seizure medicines can be taken either with food or between meals.
 There are a few exceptions, however.